stac-extensions/classification/README.md

 This document explains the Classification Extension to the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.

 - Examples:
-  - [Asset example](examples/asset-single-band.json): Shows the basic usage of the extension in a STAC Item
+  - [Asset example](examples/asset-single-band.json): Shows the basic usage of the extension in a STAC Item (TODO)
 - [JSON Schema](json-schema/schema.json) (TODO)
 - [Changelog](./CHANGELOG.md)